PlappertF/ECG-based_estimation_of_respiration-induced_autonomic_modulation_of_AV_nodal_conduction_during_AF/README.md

-# ECG-based_estimation_of_respiratory_modulation_of_AV_nodal_conduction_during_atrial_fibrillation
+# ECG-based_estimation_of_respiration-induced_autonomic_modulation_of_AV_nodal_conduction_during_AF
-This repo contains supplementary material for my publication 'ECG-based estimation of respiratory modulation of AV nodal conduction during atrial fibrillation'
+This repo contains supplementary material for our publication 'ECG-based estimation of respiration-induced autonomic modulation of AV nodal conduction during atrial fibrillation'

+AV-node-model: A mathematical network model of the human AV node

+(c) 2023 Department of Biomedical Engineering, Lund, Sweden and Fraunhofer-Chalmers Research Centre for Industrial Mathematics (FCC), Gothenburg, Sweden

+Research and development by Mikael Wallman, Felix Plappert, and Frida Sandberg

+The content is as follows:
+\AV_Node_model.cpp The model code
+\Execute_AV_node_model.m An example of how to run the code in Matlab.

 A preprint of this publication can be found on arXiv: https://arxiv.org/abs/2309.05458